 After a few more unsuccessful phone calls, I resigned myself to asking for help.
 Worse, I realized where that help was going to have to come from: Buster Hays.

-Hays is a cantankerous son of a bitch, but he's also a cantankerous son of a bitch who has sources and connections all over law enforcement.
+Hays is a cantankerous son of a bitch, but he's also a sixweek turnaround.
+For an additional fee, he told me they'd "put a rush on it" and get it to me in two weeks.
+I must not have cantankerous son of a bitch who has sources and connections all over law enforcement.
 Somehow, don't ask me how, he had managed to build up enough goodwill that everyone seemed to owe him favors.
-And ultimately he was enough of a team player-in his own grouchy, condescending way-that he'd didn't mind cashing in a favor to help you.
+And ultimately he was enough of a team player -in his own grouchy, condescending way-that he'd didn't mind cashing in a favor to help you.
 But only after you groveled for a bit.
-And from the self-satisfied grin on his face as I approached his desk, I think he knew he was about to be the recipient of some concentrated groveling.
+And from the selfsatisfied grin on his face as I approached his desk, I think he knew he was about to be the recipient of some concentrated groveling.

 "Hi, Buster, got a sec?"

-"What's up, Ivy?" he said, practically taunting me.
+"What's up, lvy?" he said, practically taunting me.
+I told him "What's up, ky?" he said, practically taunting me.
 I told him about The Stuff, about the story that was going in the next day's paper, and about what I needed done to the heroin samples I had found.
-As I talked, a change came over Hays's face.
-He didn't belittle me, nor did he try to stick up for his story.
+As I talked, a change came over his story.
 He seemed genuinely miffed he had gotten it wrong.